 Hang blankets over the door to your “warm” room, and insulate the window with blankets if possible.
 Use painters tape, duct tape or other tape to seal the blanket over the window.
 Pillows function well as insulation.
 If by chance you have fiberglass insulation, bubble wrap, or Styrofoam sheets, those can be used to cover windows, too.

 Heat may also be lost through the floor.
 Put blankets, rugs or pillows on the floor to further insulate the room.
-You can set up a tent in the house.
-The tent can also keep kids distracted.
-You can sleep in sleeping bags on a mattress in the tent to share heat and warm a smaller area.
-Having everyone sleep in the same room will ensure body heat can build up some also.
+Having everyone sleep in the same room will allow body heat to help warm up that area.

 Choose the Right Clothing to Stay Warm